 If you do want to import asbestos samples for research, analysis or display purposes, this section also provides information on the steps to take to apply for a permit.

 It is the responsibility of the importer to make sure that goods do not contain asbestos before they are imported into Australia.
+If your goods are found to contain asbestos they will be seized at the border by the Australian Border Force (ABF).
+More information on this can found on the ABF website.

 Listed below are the steps you can take to make sure that your goods are asbestos-free before you import them: